 In this case, you’ll want the Alaska Airlines Visa Signature Card.
 This card gets you and up to six others traveling on your reservation a free checked bag.
 What’s more, you don’t actually have to pay for your fare with the card to get that perk.

 The card comes with a $75 annual fee, which isn’t waived in the first year.
 You’ll also earn 40,000 Alaska Mileage Plan miles after spending $2,000 within the first three months with the card, and get a companion fare – bring a pal with you on a flight for just $99 plus another $22 in fees.

-Click Here to learn more about this card on our Top Credit Cards page.
+Click Here to learn more about the Alaska Airlines Visa Credit Card.

 Basic economy stinks, but at least Alaska Airlines stinks a little bit less than the competition.